ebi-ait/hca-util/README.md

 Type `help <command>` to display help info about a command.

-Note only wranglers with their elevated access can create directory and list all directories.
+Note only authorised users (for e.g. wranglers, devs) with their elevated access can create directory and list all directories.